Ichthys Field, Browse Basin, Timor Sea, Australia

 Ichthys field development

-The Ichthys field will be developed using a Central Processing Facility (CPF).
+Ichthys field is being developed using a central processing facility (CPF).
 A floating production storage and offloading (FPSO) facility will be installed nearby to treat and store condensate.
 Other facilities will include umbilicals, risers and flow lines.

-The development will involve drilling of about 30 subsea wells into the Brewster reservoir and another 20 into the Plover reservoir.
+The development involves drilling of around 30 subsea wells in the Brewster reservoir and another 20 in the Plover reservoir.

 FPSO